|Get Atlanta BeltLine updates right in your inbox!|

-- Eastside Trail: Under Edgewood Avenue and from Lake Avenue / Irwin Street north to the intersection of 10th Street and Monroe Drive and then north to Montgomery Ferry Drive.
+- Eastside Trail: From the southern terminus of the paved trail at Lake Avenue / Irwin Street north to the intersection of 10th Street and Monroe Drive.
+The interim hiking trail continues north for one mile to Montgomery Ferry Drive.

-- Eastside Trail through Reynoldstown: From Wylie Street south to Memorial Drive
+- Eastside Trail through Reynoldstown: From Kirkwood Avenue south to Memorial Drive

 Brought to you by Atlanta BeltLine, Inc. and the Mayor’s Office of Cultural Affairs, Art on the Atlanta BeltLine is an inspiring way to explore this emerging system of parks, trails, transit and development that reclaims a 22-mile loop of historic rail lines around the city’s core.